Prankster (comics): The New 52

+In 2011, The New 52 rebooted the DC universe.
+Oswald Loomis is the son of electrical engineer Harold Loomis who died in an accident caused by William Cole.

+Prankster is one of the criminals that is plaguing Chicago.
+He has disabled New Western Station which William Cole's brother, Chicago mayor Wallace Cole, was about to reopen.
+Wallace later learned from the police that Prankster was behind the disabling of New Western Station.
+Prankster gathers an army of followers who are sympathetic to his cause and broadcasts across Chicago, stating that Wallace is not what he claims to be and has been harboring Tony Zucco.
+Zucco shoots Prankster in the shoulder, but he survives.
+Nightwing is relieved to see that the bullets went clean through and Prankster will survive.
+As police arrive, Nightwing swings away leaving Zucco and Prankster to face justice.

 During the Forever Evil storyline, Prankster is among the villains recruited by the Crime Syndicate of America to join the Secret Society of Super Villains.

 Skills and equipment

 The Prankster has an arsenal of trick items that he uses in his crimes.
 Thanks to Brainiac 13's upgrade on Metropolis, Loomis possesses a new set of advanced tricks.
 These tricks include: ultrasonic devices that cause a person to laugh uncontrollably, high-voltage joy buzzers, exploding whoopee cushions, and nanobots.